twones/wp-audio-player/plugin/readme.txt

 == Installation ==

-1. Delete any old version of Audio Player (Important: make sure you delete ALL the files)
+1. Delete any old version of Audio Player (VERY IMPORTANT: make sure you delete ALL the files, including audio-player.php)
 2. Extract the contents of the archive (zip file)
 3. Upload the audio-player folder to your 'wp-content/plugins' folder
 4. Log in to your WordPress admin and go to the 'Plugins' section.
 You should now see Audio Player in the list of available plugins